tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 9. Review and Reflect (5 min)

-Instructors end the class with a review and discussion of students' technical interviews.
+Instructors should end class with a review and reflective discussion of students' technical interviews.

-Facilitate student reflection by asking the students questions like:
+Facilitate class discussion by asking questions like:

-* How did they feel during their mock interviews?
+* How did students feel during their mock interviews?
 Why did they feel that way?

 * Did the problem-solving methodologies help their interviewing performances?

-* What could they have done better in the future?
+* What could they do better in the future?

 * Do they feel more confident now that they've had some technical interview practice?